 Turkish Pirates & Kumpanija

 There are three very impressive and different sword dances performed on Korcula Island – the Moreska, the Kumpanija and the Mostra.
-The knightly dances commemorate the island’s defence against various attacks and are symbolic for each village and town they are performed in.
+The knightly dances commemorate the island’s defence against various attacks and are symbolic for each village and town they are performed.

 In 1571 a battle took place close to Blato between the local people and Turkish pirates.
 The heroic islanders formed Kumpanija, an army, and were victorious.
 Every year a great re-enactment of the Battle of Gica and a performance of the Kumpanija sword dance are staged in Blato.